 While the former is best for viewing the view the Milky Way stars clusters, nebula and galaxies, Moon nights are ideal for young families with primary school children.

 During your night visit, you get a guided tour of the night skies with professional astronomer Jim Barclay with his Queensland Police and CASA registered green laser pointer, to point out various constellations and stars.

 During the day, you can sit in comfort in their 77 seat air conditioned Star Theatre and see the sun projected onto a big screen.
 This is where you see the real surface of the Sun.
-It's awesome!
+It's absolutely awesome!